Information Sharing Sessions

 Paying Certificates Based on Enrollment

-The full subsidy rate will be paid to childcare providers which will cover parent co-payments during the months of April and May 2020
+The full subsidy rate will be paid to childcare providers which will cover parent co-payments during the months of April through December 2020

 Loss of Job or School Hours